Piers Morgan Uncensored: Reception

 Overnight viewing figures indicated that the first edition of Piers Morgan Uncensored was watched by 317,000 viewers.
-The next week's Monday edition fell further, with an average audience of 62,000.
-Morgan's YouTube channel's show episodes report around 10,000 views.
-The programme has experienced a decline in viewers since its opening week, with the 18 May edition reported to have attracted 10,000 viewers.
+The next week's Monday edition, aired on 2 May 2022, fell further, with an average audience of 62,000.
+Morgan's YouTube channel's show episodes reported around 10,000 views.
+The programme has experienced a decline in viewers since its opening week, with the 18 May 2022 edition reported to have attracted 10,000 viewers.

-The 16 May 2022 edition of the programme attracted some media attention after an anonymous guest used the word cunt to describe Morgan during a debate about transgender women in sport.
+On 8 August 2022, the Daily Telegraph reported that Piers Morgan Uncensored attracted an average audience of 33,900 for the edition broadcast on 28 July.

-On 8 August 2022, the Daily Telegraph reported that Piers Morgan Uncensored attracted an average audience of 33,900 on July 28.
+On 20 April 2023, Piers Morgan Uncensored's YouTube channel reached one million subscribers.
+The programme's YouTube channel reached two million subscribers in November 2023, prompting TalkTV to claim the programme had "the world's fastest-growing current affairs Youtube [sic] channel".
+At the time of Morgan's departure from TalkTV, his YouTube channel had 2.3 million subscribers.